OHBA-analysis/osl-docs/pages/overview/download.md

 - A Mac or Linux computer - FSL/OSL cannot be used on Windows
 - Matlab R2014b or newer.
-- FSL should be installed - you can obtain FSL [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation).
+- FSL should be installed - please follow the instructions [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation).
-- On OSX, [XQuartz](https://www.xquartz.org) should be installed

 Matlab R2014b and newer are fully supported.
 Matlab R2012b-R2014a have basic testing for processing, but there are known graphics incompatibilities.
 We have not tested functionality for versions of Matlab below R2012b.